Comedian Siddharth Sagar Finally Comes Out In Open; Reveals His Family Mentally Harassed Him!

 - Bharti Singh Is Happy About Kapil’s Return; Doesn’t Want To Talk About Kapil & Sunil Twitter War

-According to reports comedian Siddharth Sagar, who was seen of shows like, Comedy Circus, Comedy Circus - Chinchpokli To China and made a brief appearance on The Kapil Sharma Show, has been missing from last four months.
+According to the reports comedian Siddharth Sagar, who was seen on shows like, Comedy Circus, Comedy Circus - Chinchpokli To China and made a brief appearance on The Kapil Sharma Show, has been missing from the last four months.
 His friends were unable to get in touch with him.

-It was said that the comedian didn't share good rapport with his mother and she was interested in the young star's money.
+It was said that the comedian didn't share a good rapport with his mother and she was interested in the young star's money.
 Somi, who claimed to be his close friend, had shared a post on Facebook, but she later deleted it.

 Siddharth Parents’ Contradictory Statements